jasa-acs/repro-template/README.md

 This template provides a suggested file structure for a JASA submission.

-Users interested in using RMarkdown/Quarto are encouraged to review the “JASA R Template” document in this repository.

 The suggest components are as follows.
 Directories in the submission may have subdirectories to further organize the submission.